 As a psychotherapist with specialist knowledge of the media, I have regularly been employed to help individuals manage media exposure which comes as part of their career, this includes working with elite athletes, actors, influencers and journalists.

-Using my knowledge, passion and experience in mental health, I enjoy writing columns for media publications and provide expert commentary for the likes of Stylist, BBC, Metro, The Guardian, The Telegraph and Red magazine to name but a few.
+Using my knowledge, passion and experience in mental health, criminology, psychology and psychotherapy, I enjoy contributing on-screen, on radio and through writing columns for media publications.
+I provide expert commentary for the likes of Stylist, BBC, Metro, The Guardian, The Telegraph and Red magazine to name but a few and I have appeared onscreen for a number of TV documentaries.

 You can see a full list of Media Psychologist & Psychotherapist services on the Psychologist Services page.